Editor: Dr Tim Harding

-The Vizayanagaram tournament played as part of the London 1883 congress was a strange affair and the games played in it are on the whole forgotten.
+The Vizayanagaram tournament played as part of the London 1883 congress was a strange affair and the games played in it are largely forgotten.
 Tim Harding has investigated and found a few more game scores.

 This part deals chiefly with the genesis of the event, the early stages, and newly-rediscovered games.